 User Authorized Sharing the Following Data Elements @@@@, @@@@, ….

 If the portal or system allows the user to select which user data can be shared, this message will tag the information that the user has authorized sharing.
+This includes anonymous user data.

 User Did Not Authorized Sharing the Following Data Elements @@@@, @@@@, ….